How to Apply

 Previous healthcare, security and/or customer experience.

-Demonstrated proficiency with health system specific computer applications.
+Demonstrated proficiency with health system specific computer application.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.